 No. Home technology installation firms are not certified based on the brands they offer.
 No brand (participating or not) has the ability to influence our objective certification process.

 The HTA certifies companies, not individuals.
-The HTA is a consumer advocacy group to help homeowners and specifiers find the very best firms in the CI industry.
+The HTA is a consumer advocacy association to help homeowners, architects, interior designers, and builders find the very best firms in the CI industry.
 The HTA set the standard of excellence that consumers can rely on when hiring a technology integration firm for their project.

 Additionally, the HTA created the HTA Design Partner and HTA Technology Partner programs.
 These programs serve as “Rules Of Engagement” to create professional harmony between architects, interior designers, and builders.
 These complementary programs clearly define how home technology integrators and architects, interior designers, and builders should work together to achieve successful project outcomes.